 Amy G. is the San Francisco Giants in-game reporter for Comcast SportsNet Bay Area.

 Ready to tackle your best year yet?
-Click here for a 3-day guest pass and join Amy G. at Club One.
+Click here for a 3-day guest pass and join Amy G. at Active Sports Clubs.